Anomalous Hall effect in the antiferromagnetic Weyl semimetal SmAlSi

-High-quality SmAlSi single crystals were grown by a self-flux method as reported elsewhere~\cite{Zhang2022}.
-SmAlSi crystallizes in the LaPtSi structure type, with noncentrosymmetric space group ${\it I}\mathrm{4_1 md}$, as shown in Fig.~\ref{fig:2}(a).
-In the series of \textit{R}AlSi (\textit{R} = La, Ce, Pr, Nd, Sm), specific amounts of site mixing between Al and Si could recover {\it I}, resulting in a centrosymmetric $\mathrm{{\it I}4_1/ amd}$ structure.
-Our earlier measurements of optical second harmonic-generation suggested that SmAlSi was indeed noncentrosymmetric~\cite{Zhang2022}.
-The lattice parameters determined by powder x-ray diffraction (XRD) are $a~=~b~=$ 4.1533(2) $\angstrom$ and $c~=$ 14.4413(8) $\angstrom$, which are close to the values reported in previous studies \cite{Yao2022,Cao2022}.
-Our earlier work has shown that SmAlSi orders antiferromagnetically below $T_N$ = 11.3 K, and goes through a second magnetic transition at $T\mathrm{_1}$ = 4.1 K \cite{Zhang2022}.
-Recent neutron scattering measurements by Yao \textit{et al.} revealed the incommensurate AFM nature of the magnetic order below $T_N$~\cite{Yao2022}.
-They found the magnetic Bragg peaks at \textbf{Q}=(1/3-$\delta$,1/3-$\delta$,4) and (1/3-$\delta$,1/3-$\delta$,8), which could be indexed by a propagation vector \textbf{k}=(1/3-$\delta$,1/3-$\delta$,0) with $\delta$=0.007(7).
-We also carried out diffraction measurements and confirmed the basic magnetic order wave vector is (1/3,1/3,0) with an ordering temperature of $T_N$ = 11.2(2) K [ Fig. S1(a,b)].
+Our earlier work has shown that SmAlSi orders antiferromagnetically below $T_N$ = 11.3 K, and undergoes a second magnetic transition at $T\mathrm{_1}$ = 4.1 K \cite{Zhang2022}.
+Recent neutron scattering measurements by Yao \textit{et al.} revealed the incommensurate AFM nature of the magnetic order below $T_N$ \cite{Yao2022}.
+Magnetic Bragg peaks were found at \textbf{Q} = (1/3-$\delta$, 1/3-$\delta$, 4) and (1/3-$\delta$, 1/3-$\delta$, 8), which could be indexed by a propagation vector \textbf{k} = (1/3-$\delta$, 1/3-$\delta$, 0) with $\delta$ = 0.007(7).
+We also carried out diffraction measurements and confirmed the basic magnetic order wave vector is (1/3, 1/3, 0) with an ordering temperature of $T_N$ = 11.2(2) K [Fig. S1(a,b)], where the uncertainty represents one standard deviation.